Doctor of Philosophy in Kinesiology (PhD)

 The Candidacy Examination Committee should meet before this time to set five written questions and to determine the relevant and appropriate knowledge base for each student.

 There are two formats for the written portion of the Examination of which the student and supervisor will select one of the options below.

-- Recommended that one of the five questions is submitted is in the form of a research problem requiring the answer to be provided in the form of a grant proposal.
+- It's recommended that one of the five questions submitted is in the form of a research problem requiring the answer to be provided in the form of a grant proposal.

 - If applicable, this should be made clear to the student when the questions are provided.

 - The student MUST prepare a written paper for four of the five examination questions and circulate these to all members of the Candidacy Examination Committee NO LATER THAN ONE WEEK before the scheduled Oral Candidacy Examination.
 This allows the student three weeks to prepare the four written responses.